ppy/osu-wiki/news/2018-05-26-beatmap-spotlights-april-2018.md

 After the slamming success of both “Cycle Hit” and “We Are Number One” back in 2017, [Midnaait](https://osu.ppy.sh/users/1506011) is back again this year with their next(a) hit, lapix’s “Nexta”!

-Being the winner of the o!Taiko Argentina Mapping Contest, it is no surprise that this gem is included in this month’s spotlights.
+Being the winner of the o!Taiko Argentina Mapping Contest, it is no surprise that this gem is included in this month’s Spotlights.
 Featuring several tricky patterns throughout the entirety of the "Data Overwrite" difficulty mixed with SV changes and a brutal long stream at the end, this map will definitely catch any unsuspecting players off-guard.

 Not ready for 160BPM streams?
 No worries, players of all levels will find something to love in this set as there are a total of 5 beautifully crafted difficulties to choose from.

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/strike.jpg)](http://osu.ppy.sh/beatmapsets/713086)

-An excellent mapset mapped by [frukoyurdakul](https://osu.ppy.sh/users/7612550) who extremely familiar with rock songs.
+An excellent mapset by [frukoyurdakul](https://osu.ppy.sh/users/7612550) who extremely familiar with rock songs.
 Every difficulties are well mapped especially hardest one 'K.O'.
-He shows us what's rock song's essence.The triple and stream emphasize guitar,drum and even vocal perfectly.
-Moreover ,the hitsound usage of stream is quite amazing and feels good while playing.If you wants to play 1/3+1/4 stuff,this map might be a good choice.
+He shows us what's rock song's essence.The triple and stream emphasize guitar, drum and even vocal perfectly.
+Moreover, the hitsound usage of stream is quite amazing and feels good while playing.
+If you wants to play 1/3+1/4 stuff, this map might be a good choice.

 [![](/wiki/shared/news/2018-05-26-beatmap-spotlights-april-2018/shitai-ryokou.jpg)](http://osu.ppy.sh/beatmapsets/729113)